MUFTY THE SQUIRREL

 When you're making squirrel pie, make sure you use salt instead of pepper!

-Here are some questions to see if you have been listening ...
+Here are a few questions to see if you've been listening ...